-Coastal Management SEPP aims to promote a co-ordinated approach to land use planning in the coastal zone of NSW in a manner consistent with the objects of the Coastal Management Act 2016 (CM Act).
-The SEPP has replaced the now repealed:
+The State Environmental Planning Policy (Resilience and Hazards) 2021 aims to promote a co-ordinated approach to land use planning in the coastal zone of NSW in a manner consistent with the objects of the Coastal Management Act 2016 (CM Act).
+The SEPP, including Chapter 2 Coastal Management, has replaced the now repealed:

 - SEPP No. 14 Coastal Wetlands.

 - SEPP No. 26 Littoral Rainforests.

 - SEPP No. 71 Coastal Protection.

+- SEPP Coastal Management